vacp2p/vac.dev/_posts/2019-10-01-remote-log.md

 A remote log is a replication of a local log.
 This means a node can read data from a node that is offline.

 The spec is in an early draft stage and can be found [here](https://github.com/vacp2p/specs/pull/16).
-A very basic spike can be found [here](https://github.com/vacp2p/research/tree/master/remote_log).
+A very basic [spike](https://en.wikipedia.org/wiki/Spike_(software_development))/proof-of-concept can be found [here](https://github.com/vacp2p/research/tree/master/remote_log).
 The rest of this post follows the current spec closely.

 ### Definitions